Have you been wondering about counselling or therapy?

 Where do sessions take place?

-What actually happens in Integrative Arts Psychotherapy sessions?
+What happens in Integrative Arts Psychotherapy sessions?

 We sit and talk together.
 And I guide you to try things out: techniques for calming and de-stressing, meditations and visualisations, creative imagination exercises.
 We might add in arts materials such as felt-tips/pastels/crayon, sand-tray, puppets, paints, clay, play-dough, collage, poetry-writing, and postcards.
 Most of all, Integrative Arts Psychotherapy and AEDP are about the wonderful, positive transformations that can happen in your brain and nervous system when you truly ‘feel felt’.